 4. Hiring, Paying, and Supervising Students

 The supervisor notifies the human resources administrator to make the appropriate system entry.
 Students should be hired into the appropriate Job Classification Code (JCC).
-The student must be hired into PeopleSoft HR before beginning work.
+The student must be hired into the university HR system before beginning work.
 Students who are hired during summer quarter, but who are not enrolled, must be hired as Student Hourly Employees using the appropriate Summer Student JCC.
 This step is required even if the student is continuing a work assignment that started during the academic year.
 Procedures for hiring FWS students can be found at http://financialaid.stanford.edu/faculty_staff/undergraduate.

 Students who receive a university award that includes funding to hire undergraduate students to complete hourly work (e.g., coding, transcription, or other effort associated with academic projects) are subject to these policies.
 In such cases, the department should manage the funding and hire the student hourly employee.